 Fjalla-Eyvindur (1714-1783) was an outlaw for 20 years and sought shelter in the wilderness of Iceland with Halla.
-I have visited some of his hiding places in Iceland, f.ex. the one at Herðubreiðarlindir oasis in the highlands of Iceland, which I coincidentally also visited with Saga Travel.
+I have visited some of his hiding places in Iceland, f.ex. the one at Herðubreiðarlindir oasis in the highland of Iceland,

 We visited Eyvindarkofi, the ruins of the Hut of Eyvindur and Halla.
 Here they made a shelter for themselves in a lava rift, adding turf and moss for insulation.

 Here in a rift in the lava Eyvindur and Halla made a shelter, adding rocks to the rift and turf or moss for insulation.
 Here they were hidden away from their enemies - who would have thought that this was the dwelling place of outlaws?

 Eyvindarkofi is located next to the hot springs, which makes it an ideal spot for an outlaw in which to live - if there is such a spot in the harsh highland of Iceland.
 But making a shelter so close to a geothermal area gave them much needed heat and hot water.